zodiac-team/zodiac-ui/libs/store/README.md

 ## Why use Zodiac Store?

 Zodiac Store is a zero boilerplate immutable state store implementation based on `@ngrx/store`.
-Instead of writing cumbersome actions and reducers, all state modifications are performed with a `setState` function.
+Instead of writing actions and reducers, all state modifications are performed with a `setState` function and computed properties.
-Zodiac Store also offers a more powerful effects module that lets you take full advantage of reactive streams, allowing you to read and set state at any time.
+Zodiac Store also offers a more powerful effects module that lets you take full advantage of reactive streams.
+If effects aren't your thing, services work just as well.

 ## Usage